-As at 31 December 2021 no discretions have been awarded under the schemes.
+As at 31 December 2022 no discretions have been awarded under the schemes.

-Green Book staff are auto-enrolled onto the Local Government Pension Scheme (LGPS).
+Corporate support staff are auto-enrolled onto the Local Government Pension Scheme (LGPS).
 The employee contribution rates for this scheme currently range from 5.5% to 12.5% depending on salary level.
-The employer contribution rate is 18.65% for tax year 2022/2023.
+The employer contribution rate is 19.45% for the year 2023/2024.